Skip to main content

 ];

-To pass data and columns to the table, provide above-mentioned data and columns during initialization:
+To pass data and columns to the table, provide the above-mentioned data and columns when rendering the component:

 import { Grid } from "@svar-ui/react-grid";